BaazouziWael/BaazouziWael/README.md

 - :technologist: I love using Big Data as a solution for every `Problem`
 - :computer: I am a competitive engineer
 - :student: I’m currently learning: `Big Data` and `Business Intelligence`.
-- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1gdiny_4f5TVbSdfyAQxokLMMrBTi054P/view?usp=sharing).
+- :thinking: I’m currently open for: New `job opportunity`, this is [MY RESUME](https://drive.google.com/drive/my-drive).
 - :nerd_face: Always `learning new things`

 <br>